aerospike-community/tinkerbench/tools/tinkerbench2/README2.md

 -   Summary
     ![A yellow rectangular sign with black text AI-generated content may be incorrect.](media/ConsoleSummarySum.png)
 -   Client Query Queue Depth
     This section provides insight into TinkerBench2 query performance.
-For more information see \<tuning\> section.
+For more information see \<\*\*tuning\> section.
     ![A yellow screen with black text AI-generated content may be incorrect.](media/ConsoleSummaryDepth.png)
     -   The queue’s average and maximum queue depth.
 The percentage next to the maximum indicates how many times TinkerBench2 hit the maximum depth.
     -   The percentage breakdown indicates the distribution of percentage at that queue depth.
 For example:
         -   25% depth under 1 – 25% of the time the queue depth was under 1.
         -   50% depth under 3 – 50% of the time the queue depth was under 3.
 This includes the 25% depth.
 -   Error Details
     If errors occurred during query execution, this reporting will be presented.
 It will show a summary description of the error plus different levels of the number of occurrences.
 It is not meant for detail debugging.
 That can only be provided by enabled logging where the complete exception information with backtraces is provided.
-See the \<logging\> section for details.
+See the [Logging](#logging) section for details.
     ![A screenshot of a computer program AI-generated content may be incorrect.](media/ConsoleSummaryErrorDetail.png)
 -   Latency Percentile
     This will provide the latency information using the actual query latency value without any overhead of the worker or scheduler.
 The latency is captured at the nanosecond but presented in milliseconds.
 TinkerBench2 uses the [HdrHistogram](https://github.com/HdrHistogram/HdrHistogram) package for all the recording and analyzing of this data.
 There are two forms of the latency report.